pnp/List-Formatting/column-samples/number-decimal-binary/README.md

 Field |Type
 --------|---------
-DecimalBinary | Number- Define min value or 0 and max value of 255
+DecimalBinary | Number- Define min value of 0 and max value of 255.

 ## Sample